chandrakanth-1234/c-programs/strings.md

-## Write a c program to reverse the string and count the no of characters in the string
+## 1)Write a c program to reverse the string and count the no of characters in the string

  ```c
 #include <stdio.h>